mahmuttaskiran/makefake/README.md

 npm install makefake
 ```
 ## Example use case
-Let's assume you have a design just like that and you wanna create ListView for this.
+Let's assume you have a design like below and you wanna create ListView for this.
 But you don't have data currently.
 You just developing frontend.

 ![N|DesignExample](https://raw.githubusercontent.com/mahmuttaskiran/makefake/master/images/p1.png)
 ```javascript